 He made it back to the Leakey Cauldron a little after the dinner rush and, thoroughly exhausted, ate his supper and went to bed.

 Even though he started to spend most of his time catching up on his summer homework, the days following his arrival at the alley seemed to fly by pretty quickly.
 It helped that said homework was being done worry free, now that he was away from the Dursleys.
 It helped even more that there were a few denizens of the alley who occasionally helped him with said homework.
 Though he'd never say so to Ron, or Hermione for that matter, it was actually enjoyable to do a History of Magic essay seated outside a shop on a lazy Sunday afternoon.
 Of course it helped that said shop was an open aired ice cream parlor whose proprietor was an amateur historian who made learning about the inception of the International Confederation of Wizards sound exciting.
-It also really helped that said proprietor, Florean Fortiscue gave Harry free sundays while Harry worked.
+It also really helped that said proprietor, Florean Fortiscue gave Harry free sundays while Harry worked out in the open.

 "Now you see," Mr. Fortiscue said excitedly.
 "The death of Nathaniel Gladwell didn't only clear the way for Elton Finch to lead the delegation from Scotland, it brought some of his biggest opponents onto his side.
 Of course Finch would be the one to bring forward the Dewey-Trent Compact, which many historians think was the only thing to stand in the way, later, of the Dark Lord Rhineheart.
 A century of history altered, because one man found himself in a duel the night before the first confederation."